How to Use An Ear-Prompter

 Ear-Prompter proficiency is a great skill to have as a host, even though you don’t see them as much being used on sets.
 Of course, there are still IFB (which stands for either “interrupt for broadcast” or “interruptible feedback/foldback” depending on who in the industry you are asking), which is the inner ear device that allows producers or directors to communicate with on-air talent while they are on camera.

 Ear-Prompters are different than IFB inner-ear devices, though to the untrained eye, they look very much the same.
+An IFB is typically used in news broadcasts, not for actors on set.
+Similar to a two-way device, an IFB allows you to communicate on camera with the producer.
+An ear-prompter isn’t a two-way device, it simply allows you to hear a recording of you reading your script.
 Ear-prompters are actually an inner ear device that is plugged into a recorder, much like you would one you would record voice memos into to remember things or do audio taping of interviews back in the day.
 With ear-prompter, you are actually speaking a script into the recording device, then plugging in the inner-ear device, and playing your own recording of your script back to yourself as you talk 3-4 words behind yourself.
 Yes, you are actually listening to yourself, and speaking what you hear at the same time.
 Not an easy skill, but once you have it, you have it.
 It’s kind of like riding a bike.
-And like riding a bike or any skill, some people pick it up faster than others.
+And like riding a bike or any skill, some actors pick ear-prompter proficiency up faster than others.

 I’m going to give you some basic technique as well as the equipment you can buy for an ear-prompter set up to have at home and start practicing.